 - Real Salt

 Sugar substitutions: instead of using white and brown sugar for this recipe, you can also use coconut palm nectar in its place.
 Or if you are on a low carb diet, feel free to swap it out for a granulated sugar free substitute.
+I don’t suggest using any liquid sweetener such as maple syrup because it will throw off the wet ingredients to dry ingredients ratio and will affect the end result.

 Flour substitutions: if you don’t have cassava flour, you can also use a gluten-free flour blend.
 If you do this though, I suggest using slightly more gluten-free flour than you would cassava flour because I find cassava flour soaks up more liquid.
+There are also other starches you can use such as tapioca flour / tapioca starch, arrowroot starch, potato starch etc.

 Make this recipe paleo: instead of using white and brown sugar, use one full cup of coconut palm nectar sugar (granulated, not syrup).